datasektionen/bawang-content/namnder/ovriga-funktionarer/body_en.md

 ## Vice Speaker - Karl-Isac Åström

-Supports the speaker in their tasks.
+Supports the Speaker in their tasks.
 Is also neutral.

 ## Study environment officer - Malcolm Mångsén